 For more information on clinical trials in general, please visit http://clinicaltrials.gov/ct2/info/understand

 Epidemiologic or population research focuses on the impact of disease, environmental, and genetic factors on skin cancer pertaining to large groups or populations, rather than individuals.
 These groups can be determined by many factors, including environment (e.g., geographic location, sun exposure) and disease (e.g., type of skin cancer, genetic factors).

 The Skin Cancer Institute is sponsoring a Family Study of Skin Cancer in Arizona.
 This study is being conducted in families at high risk for melanoma (family history of melanoma, multiple melanomas, early-age diagnosis) seen in the Cutaneous Oncology Program or Pigmented Lesion Clinic.
 The primary aim of this research is to study how potential genetic markers in blood cells and various environmental exposures, such as sunlight, affect the risk of developing skin cancer or the response to skin cancer treatment.

 Patient Registry and Tissue Bank

-Patients who are seen in the dermatology clinic at The University of Arizona Cancer Center - North Campus will be given a clinic questionnaire to complete before their appointment.
+During recruitment phases, patients who are seen in the dermatology clinic at The University of Arizona Cancer Center - North Campus are given a clinic questionnaire to complete before their appointment.
 If the patient selects the ‘interested in registry’ box on the last page, a staff member will talk to him or her after their appointment.
 Patients are asked to complete a registry questionnaire and give a small sample of saliva.
 Blood samples may be collected at future visits.
 The patient’s medical records are reviewed, and samples of tissue collected from biopsies and surgeries may be requested from the patient’s physicians.